Protecting yourself from Insect Bites of both Mosquitoes and Tsetse Flies

 We have no connection with the manufacturers of Rid, the Safari store, or Top Brands for less.
 The above was an unsolicited endorsement of the product based on its effectiveness and not on any arrangement that might financially benefit Kabiza Wilderness Safaris.

-We have sent an email to RID wanting to buy a few cases for our clients.
+We have sent an email to RID to buy a few cases for our clients.
 Sadly, we never heard back from them.
 That, however, does not take away from the effectiveness of the product.

 Links to both the Safari Store and Top Brands for less can be found at the end of this article, along with further helpful articles on fighting the bite on Safari.

-Using RID Insect Repellent on Safari
+Using RID Insect Repellent – The Best Insect Repellent for your Safari

 - How much RID Insect Repellent do I need to bring on Safari?
-Up to 4-day safari: 1 x bottle per person; Up to 8-day safari: 2 x bottles per person; Up to 12-day safari: 3 x bottles per person.
+Up to 4-day Safari: 1 x bottle per person; Up to 8-day Safari: 2 x bottles per person; Up to 12-day Safari: 3 x bottles per person.

 - When should I re-apply Rid Insect Repellent?
 Always re-apply insect repellent after physical activities, sweating, swimming, or toweling yourself down.